AdelinCraciunesc/NotifyMe/README.md

 - Displays cryptocurrency price charts and other related data.
 Utilizes data visualization libraries like Sparkline to offer interactive and informative charts.

 ### 8. API Integration
-- Integrates with external APIs to ensure accurate and up-to-date cryptocurrency data and stockmarket data using CoinGecko and finnhub.
+- Integrates with external APIs to ensure accurate and up-to-date cryptocurrency data and stock market data using CoinGecko and Finnhub.

 ## Technologies Used

-- **Backend**:
+- **Back-End**:
   - [Django](https://www.djangoproject.com/): High-level Python web framework that encourages rapid development and clean, pragmatic design.
   - [SQLite](https://www.sqlite.org/): Lightweight, disk-based database used for development.

-- **Frontend**:
+- **Front-End**:
   - [HTML5](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5): Markup language for structuring and presenting content.
   - [CSS3](https://developer.mozilla.org/en-US/docs/Web/CSS): Style sheet language used for describing the presentation of a document.
   - [Bootstrap](https://getbootstrap.com/): Frontend framework for developing responsive and mobile-first websites.